bprofitt/devopstask/README.md

 ## Design considerations

 Since this is a local task I could not use a full DevOps strategy, the shortcomings I will discuss later in the document.
-To address the requirements set out as part of the task, I designed the setup as follows following industry best-practices:
+To address the requirements set out as part of the task, I designed the setup as follows following industry best-practices by splitting the infrastructure and application parts and utilizing IAC tooling:

 ### Infrastructure
 A AWS VPC compromising of 3 Availibility Zones (AZ), application and database subnets in each AZ.
 A multi-az AWS managed RDS (Postgress) is also provisioned across the 3 AZs for more resilience in case of failure.

 ### Application
+The task requires an application (QLedger) to connect to a database, so I created Dockerhub image of QLedger in order to customize a few things for ease of deplyment as well as security.
+The application is deplozed across the multiple AZs and also ssits behind a AWS NLB in order to provide high availibility, proper load balancing across the instances as well as future integration into a DNS zone to further abstract the API functionality.

 ## Technical prerequisites:
     Terraform 0.12.24
-    Kops 1.18.2
     AWS cli: aws-cli/1.17.17 Python/3.8.6 Linux/5.9.8-100.fc32.x86_64 botocore/1.14.17
     Kubectl client verson 1.18.2
     Jq 1.6